 - If you don’t like wires, there’s also the option to use a wireless strip to strip connector.
 You install them the same way you do with regular strip to strip connectors.
 They should be able to work by then.

 So, the method in which you connect two different LED strip lights will really depend on you.
 Some people prefer classic rewiring as this method is more likely to work.
+If you need to solder, check out our guide on how to solder LED strips.
 Other people prefer convenience; thus, they use the connectors instead.

 Troubleshooting Problematic LED Strip Lights

 If ever you have problems with your LED strip lights, there are several ways for you to check what the problem is.
 It is always best to get to the root problem of your lights so that you won’t have more problems in the future.
 You see, most of the issues that happen with LED strip lights would lie in the parts like the converter, wires, bulbs, etc.